Reasons why a vehicle may be removed ?

 - Parked in a manner that may cause serious obstruction to emergency services, traffic or pedestrians.

-- Parked in a way that obstructs a bus lane, bus stop, suspended parking place or access to or from premises.
+- Parked in a way that obstructs a bus lane, bus stop, suspended parking place.

 How Vehicles Are Removed